pvlbzn/gobject/README.md

 Status.INVALID_REQUEST
 Status.UNKNOWN_ERROR

-> # Friendly reminder: Read docstring in REPL can be done with pprint:
+> # Reminder: Read docstring in REPL can be done with pprint:
 > #     pprint(exception.Status.__doc__)

 ```